Mean value of cubic $L$-funcitons with fixed genus: Introduction

-The first moment of cubic $L$-functions has been investigated by several authors in number field setting.
-For example, Luo \cite{Luo_2004} studied the first moment of cubic Dirichlet twists over $\mathbb{Q}(\xi_3)$.
-Baier and Young \cite{BAIER2010879} considered the first moment of central values of Dirichlet $L$-functions associated with primitive cubic characters over $\mathbb{Q}$ and established the following asymptotic formula
+The first moment of cubic $L$-functions has been widely studied in the number field setting.
+Luo \cite{Luo_2004} analyzed the first moment of cubic Dirichlet twists over $\mathbb{Q}(\xi_3)$, while G\"ulo\u{g}lu and Yesilyurt \cite{gulouglu2024mollified} investigated the mollified first moment over the Eisenstein field.
+David et al. \cite{david2024non} studied the mollified second moment and obtained a power-saving error term over the Eisenstein field.
+Baier and Young \cite{BAIER2010879} considered the first moment of central values of Dirichlet $L$-functions associated with primitive cubic characters over $\mathbb{Q}$ and proved the asymptotic formula

 with an explicit constant $c$.
-This result remained the best until Gao and Zhao improved it by using double Dirichlet series (see \cite{GAO2024125}).
-Gao and Zhao showed that
+This result was later refined by Gao and Zhao \cite{GAO2024125}, who employed double Dirichlet series to improve the error term to

-For the function field case, the problem of computing the mean value of cubic $L$-functions was first considered by Rosen in \cite{rosen15average}, where he averages over all monic polynomials of given degree.
-A significant result was given by David, Florea, and Lalin \cite{2019The} in 2019.
-For the case $q\equiv 2\moda 3$, they studied the mean value of the first moment of cubic $L$-functions $L_q(s,\chi)$ as $\chi$ varies over the primitive cubic Dirichlet characters with fixed genus, proving
+In the function field setting, the mean value of cubic $L$-functions was first explored by Rosen \cite{rosen15average}, who averaged over all monic polynomials of a given degree.
+A significant advancement was made by David, Florea, and Lalin \cite{2019The}, who investigated the mean value of the first moment of cubic $L$-functions $L_q(s,\chi)$ over primitive cubic characters of fixed genus when $q \equiv 2 \moda 3$, establishing the asymptotic formula

-Gao and Zhao \eqref{Gao} improved Baier and Young's result \eqref{Baier} by employing double Dirichlet series.
-They established the functional equation for cubic $L$-function in terms of double Dirichlet series, whose coefficients are generalized Gauss sums.
-This method allows them to meromorphically continue the underlying double Dirichlet series to a larger region without altering it.
-This approach was first used by Soundararajan \cite{soundararajan2010second}, and later by {\v C}ech \cite{Cech1} to study the ratios conjecture for real Dirichlet characters.

-Motivated by \cite{GAO2024125}, we adjust the approach of Gao and Zhao to investigate the first moment of cubic $L$-functions in the function field setting.
-By employing double Dirichlet series, we improve the result \eqref{F} and prove the following theorem:
+Here $\zeta_q(s)=\frac{1}{1-q^{1-s}}$ and $\mathcal{A}_{nK}$ is an explicit function.
+Motivated by the work of Gao and Zhao \cite{GAO2024125}, we adapt their approach using double Dirichlet series to compute the first moment of cubic $L$-functions in the function field setting.
+Our main result is stated as follows

 \begin{theorem} Let $q$ be an odd prime power such that $q\equiv 2\moda 3$.
 Then

 with $P(u)$ and $Z(u,v)$ given in Section~\ref{PZ}. \end{theorem}